 - In the spring before their arrival at Stanford, the group of Ukrainians selected for this program will participate in a short online class with CDDRL faculty designed to assist in the definition and refinement of their proposed project.

-- Each Fellow will begin the SU-DD program by joining CDDRL’s three-week Draper Hills Summer Fellows Program where they not only take compressed classes with Stanford faculty but also interact and learn with peers from other countries in transition who face similar developmental challenges.
-DHSF is a three-week on-campus training program that traditionally begins in mid-July.
+- Each Fellow will begin the SU-DD program by joining CDDRL’s three-week Fisher Family Summer Fellows Program, where they not only take compressed classes with Stanford faculty but also interact and learn with peers from other countries in transition who face similar developmental challenges.
+The Summer Fellows Program is a three-week on-campus training program that traditionally begins in mid-July.

-- After the completion of their participation in the DHSF program, the Ukrainians chosen for the SU-DD program will stay at Stanford for up to an additional four weeks working with faculty mentors on an implementation plan for their specific project.
+- After the completion of their participation in the Summer Fellows Program, the Ukrainians chosen for the SU-DD program will stay at Stanford for up to an additional four weeks working with faculty mentors on an implementation plan for their specific project.

 - Upon completion of their stay at Stanford, SU-DD fellows will return home to implement their projects with the continued assistance of mentors at Stanford.

-Applicants to the SU-DD program will use the Draper Hills Summer Fellows Program (DHSF) application portal to apply.
-Applications are open now and are due by 5:00 pm PT on January 15, 2023.
-Click the links below to get started or learn more about the Draper Hills Summer Fellows Program.
+Applicants to the SU-DD program will use the Fisher Family Summer Fellows Program (FFSF) application portal to apply.
+Applications for our 2023 cohort are now closed.
+Click the link below to learn more about the Fisher Family Summer Fellows Program.

 If you are a Ukrainian interested in being considered for the SU-DD program, please indicate your interest on the online DHSF application.
 You will then be directed to a supplemental application for the SU-DD program.
 The supplemental application will ask some additional questions specific to the SU-DD program, including requiring a detailed description of your proposed project.